asimazbunzel/stevma/docs/example.rst

 Runs
 ~~~~

-As for the runs folder, will hold the following stuff
+On the other hand, the runs directory will have the following stuff

 .. code-block::

    runs
-   ├── hmxb_run.sh
+   ├── example_run.sh
    ├── job_0.folders
    ├── job_1.folders
    ├── m1_100.0_m2_15.0_initial_period_in_days_100.0